Over the last several years, Netflix has expanded its coverage of several niche areas, including anime, K-drama, and standup comedy.

 But some of the best standup comedy specials on Netflix remain hidden gems, and you may have missed the best of the best.

-Note: While most of these standup comedians have multiple specials on Netflix, I'm limiting myself to one per comedian in the interest of diverse tastes.
-If one doesn't float your boat, the next one might!
+Note: Most of these standup comedians have multiple specials on Netflix, so I'm limiting myself to one per comedian.
+If one doesn't float your boat, their other ones might!

 11. Repertoire (James Acaster)